luiz290788/sites.luiz-guilherme.com/src/content/blog/vue-feature-flag.md

 This prevents everything inside the `ul` and including it to be instantiated if the condition is false.

-If I implement the custom directive that I've described above, the compiler would generate the following function:
+If I implement the `v-ff` as described above, the compiler would generate the following
+function:

 ```js
 function render() {